|

 million of lottery money was spent on computers in libraries.
 Arguably, the project

 should have cost far less.
-The Minister, Tessa Jowell MP, refused to answer
+The then Minister, Tessa Jowell MP, refused to answer

 my questions perhaps because she couldn't think of any plausible answers.
 After all,